Let Stockton Collaborative Divorce Lawyer Help You Divorce without the Courts

 Here at McKinley, Conger, Jolley & Galarneau, LLP, we regularly represent clients in divorce proceedings, including those that involve spouses who are willing to collaborate and resolve the matter amicably.

-If you’d like to speak to an experienced Stockton collaborative divorce lawyer at MCJG, contact us online to schedule a consultation or call 209-477-8171 Though we are located in Stockton, CA, we serve clients throughout the state of California, including the Central Valley.
+If you’d like to speak to an experienced Stockton collaborative divorce lawyer at MCJG, contact us online to schedule a consultation or call 209-477-8171 Though we are located in Stockton, CA, our family law attorneys serve clients throughout the state of California, including the Central Valley.